duplisea/ccca/README.md

 ================

 The DFO peer review group provided considerable feedback on these simulations.
-Mariano Koen-Alonso suggested that density dependence is an important process to consider for these simulations.
+Mariano Koen-Alonso suggested that density dependence should be considered in these simulations.

 Johanne Gauthier provided the turbot data and several temperature time series relevant to the turbot survey catches.
 Peter Galbraith provided